Noble Kava vs Tudei Kava Varieties

--Kava effects are best felt on an empty stomach.
+- The effects of Kava are best felt on an empty stomach.
 It is recommended to consume kava 2-4 hours after your last meal.
-Typically in Vanuatu, kava is consumed at the end of the work day before going home to dinner.
+Typically in Vanuatu, kava is consumed at the end of the workday before going home to dinner.

 - When you drink kava for the first time, your tongue and mouth will initially feel numb.
 This is a sign of a good kava.